Durbin-Watson Test

 Hypothesis Testing

-The Durbin-Watson statistic can also be tested for significance using the Durbin-Watson Table.
+We can use the Durbin-Watson statistic for significance testing based on the Durbin-Watson Table.
 For each value of alpha (.01 or .05) and each value of the sample size n (from 6 to 2000) and each value of the number of independent variables k (from 1 to 20), the table contains a lower and upper critical value (dL and dU).

 Since most regression problems involving time-series data show a positive autocorrelation, we usually test the null hypothesis H0: the autocorrelation ρ ≤ 0 (which we believe is ρ = 0) versus the alternative hypothesis H1: ρ > 0, using the following criteria: